chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 * Create the contract.
 * Deploy the contract as public and run a public transaction.
 * Deploy the contract as private and run a private transaction.
+* Deploy the contract as public, externally sign the contract, and run a public transaction.
+* Deploy the contract as private, externally sign the contract, and run a private transaction.

 ## Prepare